Where does the brachial artery begin?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

 The brachial artery begins at the lower border of the teres major muscle.
-This anatomical landmark is significant because the brachial artery is a continuation of the axillary artery once it passes the teres major.
-This transition indicates that the artery is moving from the axilla, where it is referred to as the axillary artery, into the arm.
+This anatomical landmark is important as it signifies the transition of the axillary artery into the brachial artery after it passes through the axilla region.

 Subscribe